MicrosoftLearning/mslearn-sql-migration/Instructions/Labs/03-migrate-sql-server-workloads-azure-sql-database.md

     SELECT 'Address' AS TableName, COUNT(*) AS [RowCount] FROM [SalesLT].[Address];
     ```

-You've also learned how to perform a selective migration of specific tables from a SQL Server database to Azure SQL Database using the Azure migration extension.
-You'll also learn how to monitor the migration process.
+You've successfully performed a selective migration of specific tables from a SQL Server database to Azure SQL Database using the Azure Database Migration Service (DMS).
+You also learned how to monitor the migration process through the Azure portal.

 ## Clean up